Customizer Engraver CP-V3 product review – wood burning

 FANCY BORDER

 I’m using a stamp to put a fancy border along the edge of the board.
+I used very little ink, and kept the color on the lighter side.

 While it might be hard to see, I put pencil marks on the board indicating the location of the halfway.
 I used the pencil marks to align the center of the stamp with.